jgato/jgato/random_docs/ztp-zero-touch-all.md

 [ToDo] When injecting the templates into the Pods, these will be lost after Pod restarts.
 But, you can create your own ztp-site-generate Container Image including them.

+### Hub cluster templates

+[Hub cluster template](https://open-cluster-management.io/concepts/policy/#policy-templates) is an advanced feature of ACM to customize your Policies.
+But, this can be also used at PGT level.

+[ToDo] Include documentation from @aidan

 ## Configuring with ACM Policies